F9Alejandro/DenyCraft/README.md

 ## LimitCrafting
-LimitCrafting is the lightweight solution to disable crafting configurable recipe's in Minecraft.
+LimitCrafting is the lightweight solution to disable crafting configurable recipes in Minecraft.

+___

 ### Configuration
 ```